America's 11 Most Powerful Prison Gangs

-The cold-blooded assassinations of two Texas prosecutors, and their suspected link to the Aryan Brotherhood of Texas, have placed American prison gangs in the spotlight.
+The cold-blooded assassinations of two Texas prosecutors — and a suspected link to the Aryan Brotherhood of Texas — have placed American prison gangs in the spotlight.

 The drug war has caused the U.S. prison population to explode.
 Ironically, these groups fuel the drug trade from the inside.